-The Force Boot Code switch forces a boot code download to an adapter regardless of what boot code the adapter currently has installed.
-When this switch is used, a Force Boot Code operation is performed regardless of any additional switches given on the command line.
+The force boot code switch forces a boot code download to an adapter regardless of the boot code version installed on the adapter, and of any additional operational switches given on the command line.

 ./elxflash /fb /auto - Forces a boot code download using auto-discovery.